Skip to main content

 • have an ABN and be prepared to receive project funds; OR have an agreement in place with an auspicing body

-• be prepared to run a fundraising campaign beginning after Fundraising Plan approval and concluding before 31 May 2025 (fundraising campaigns must run for a minimum of 4 weeks).
+• be prepared to run a fundraising campaign beginning after Fundraising Plan approval and concluding before 31 May 2026.

 Applicants that have previously received funding from Creative Australia must have met all existing acquittal and reporting requirements, including the Australian Cultural Fund, to be eligible for MATCH Lab.